adrianhitz/advent-of-code/README.md

-# Advent of Code
+# advent-of-code-2018

-My solutions for [Advent of Code](https://adventofcode.com) tasks.
-Trying to come up with the shortest possible Scala programs.
+My solutions for the 2018 [Advent of Code](https://adventofcode.com) puzzles.